 Mina was eerily good at hiding things.
 With a quick glance, I confirmed the box indeed lay in the position where I wouldn’t see it from any other angle than when standing in the kitchen.

 I unpacked the goods and ate breakfast as my appetite returned.
-The food had zero seasoning, making it bland, but Mina looked like she would tear off my arm if I reached for the salt.
+The food had zero seasonings, making it bland, but Mina looked like she would tear off my arm if I reached for the salt.